Available with Location Referencing license.

 - If Version Management is enabled under Capabilities, all layers must be of the same registration type.

 - All data must belong to a branch workspace.

 - All data must be published from the default version.

 - The connected geodatabase user must be the owner of the data.

 - All fields must be visible.

-- Once validated, click Publish to share your web layer.
+- Once validated, click Publish to share the web layer.

-Your layers are now published as a feature service with linear referencing and version management capability.
-ArcGIS Pro users with Portal for ArcGIS credentials can now create child versions of your feature service and start editing.
+The layers are published as a feature service with linear referencing and version management capability.
+ArcGIS Pro users with portal credentials can now create child versions of the feature service and start editing.